dr4k0nia/archived_dr4k0nia.github.io/_posts/2020-10-31-Writing-a-simple-unpacker.md

 The examples I have found during my research mostly work somewhat like this:

-- OpCodes like stloc, ldloc and ldloca are replaced with their field equivalents stsfld, ldsfld, ldsflda`<br>`
+- OpCodes like stloc, ldloc and ldloca are replaced with their field equivalents stsfld, ldsfld, ldsflda
 - The replacement fields are created in the global type¹, `<Module>` by default.
-These fields will have the attributes: public and static.`<br>`
+These fields will have the attributes: public and static.
 - (Optional) Sometimes one field is used to replace multiple locals of the same type, for example all locals of the type int are replaced with the same field.

 _<font size=2> 1.
 The fields could also be created in any other public type, but all forks I looked at used the global type. </font>_